yonahgraphics/Data-Structures-and-Algorithms/README.md

 # DATA STRUCTURES
  ### BINARY TREE
- <p>Popular non-linear data structure.</p> A tree whose elements have at most 2 children is called a binary tree.
+ <prev>Popular non-linear data structure.</prev> A tree whose elements have at most 2 children is called a binary tree.
 Since each element in a binary tree can have only 2 children, we typically name them the left and right child.
  Read about binary trees <a href = "https://www.geeksforgeeks.org/binary-tree-data-structure/"> here</a>
 - [Python](https://github.com/yonahgraphics/Data-Structures-and-Algorithms/blob/master/PYTHON/MEDIUM/find_duplicate_number.py)
 - [Cpp](https://github.com/yonahgraphics/Data-Structures-and-Algorithms/blob/master/CPP/MEDIUM/findDuplicateNumber.cpp)